sabeydeedaya/docs/pages/dashboard/app-view.md

-The "App" view of a Branch account is the third level of entity access and can include access to the entire Branch dashboard for that app, based on access resource settings and access role type.
+The "App" view of a Branch account is the standard level of entity access and can include access to the entire Branch dashboard for that app, based on access resource settings and access role type.

+All accounts include the App view and any user regardless of access role type can access it (to varying degrees).

 <table>
   <tr>